 Monica: Oh, you really want to talk about getting people to like you huh, funny man?

-Blessed Are the Cheesemakers: When Monica meets the man Pheobe believes is her soul mate (after she's married Chandler), they have a shared passion for cheese.
+- Blessed Are the Cheesemakers: When Monica meets the man Phoebe believes is her soulmate (after she's married Chandler), they have a shared passion for cheese.

 Phoebe: They want to live in a house made of cheese.
 I don't know how you fight that.

 - There was also "The One with All the Cheesecakes".

 - Black and Nerdy: The "Morning's Here!" guy who lives across from Joey's bedroom.